lbenke/tictactoe/README.txt

 This project represents the development of a reinforcement agent to play simple m,n,k games such as Tic-Tac-Toe.

-The documentation follows the Google Python docstring style for readabilitiy, and requires the Sphinx Napoleon extension for conversion to restructured text.
+The documentation follows the Google Python docstring style for readability, and requires the Sphinx Napoleon extension for conversion to restructured text.
 See:
 https://sphinxcontrib-napoleon.readthedocs.org/en/latest/